makeevolution/notes/csharp/flashcards.md

-# Tricky C# Keywords and Common Methods for Interviews
+# C# Keywords and Common Methods for Interviews

-what does this do
+what does this do?
 ```
 public struct Person
 {